divio/djangocms-boilerplate-webpack/docs/contribution/index.rst

 .. note::

-    You are very welcome improving this boilerplate for Aldryn and your everyday use, especially the documentation always needs love.
+    You are very welcome improving this boilerplate for Divio Cloud and your everyday use, especially the documentation always needs love.
 Feel free to fork and send us pull requests and follow the guidelines from within this section.